demergent-labs/azle/the_azle_book/src/caveats.md

 ## High Candid encoding/decoding costs

 Candid encoding/decoding is currently very unoptimized.
-This will most likely lead to a ~1-2 million instruction extra fixed cost for all calls, plus more if you use `StableBTreeMap` or any other API or data structure that engages in Candid encoding/decoding.
+This will most likely lead to a ~1-2 million extra fixed instruction cost for all calls.
+Be careful using `CandidType` `Serializable objects` with `StableBTreeMap`, or using any other API or data structure that engages in Candid encoding/decoding.

 ## Promises